t0mg/wordclock/software/README.md

 ## Features

-- Supports English, French and Dutch clock faces
+- Supports English, French, Italian and Dutch clock faces
 - Web interface over WiFi with captive portal for initial WiFi configuration
 - Can use network time (NTP) or manual setting
 - Interface offers various orther options such as display color, lignt sensor sensitivity